LiardeauxQ/Babel/RFC.md

 (The response are structure based on request etc...)

+Each request contain an header.

+Under this form.

+* int id
+* size_t payload_len

+The MSB is encoded with 1 for Server's requests and 0 for Client's requests.

 ## Terminology

 We need you to understand the concepts of "SOCKET", "PORT", "USER", "DATABASE" The project will be done with C like struct and types.

-USERNAME_SIZE tell to the protocol's users the max size of the username.
+USERNAME_SIZE: tell to the protocol's users the max size of the username.

-PASSWORD_SIZE tell to the protocol's users the max size of the password.
+PASSWORD_SIZE: tell to the protocol's users the max size of the password.

-MAX_USER_IN_CALL tell to the protocol's users the max user in a VOIP conversation.
+MAX_USER_IN_CALL: tell to the protocol's users the max user in a VOIP conversation.

+MSB: Most significant bit.

 # Client requests